Sebi-Lopez/A-Star_Optimizations-Research/docs/README.md

 </p>

 There's a trick.
 What happens when the nodes that I assumed that will be analyzed by other jumps, are blocked?
 Then takes place what it's called a Forced Neighbour.
 I have, then, to keep that in mind add myself as a JumpPoint in the open list.
 A Jump Point is a node that is interesting to look at, and it has this name because we can directly go to that node, ignoring all the others in the way, as they secured that there are no more interesting points to look at there.

+As i mentioned before, we only stop when we find an obstacle, but now that we know about Forced Neighbour, that's also a stop call.
+So, in conclusion: we keep jumping in that direction until we find with a Forced Neighbour (then I become a Jump Point and add myself to the open list) or when we find a wall.

 <p align="center">